 - The closure of congenital heart defects, including atrial septal defects and patent foramen ovale that may cause stroke

 - Balloon valvuloplasty to treat stenotic heart valves

 - Transcatheter aortic valve replacement (TAVR) for those who cannot have traditional valve replacement surgery

 In addition, newer vascular procedures are being performed in the cardiac catheterization laboratory, including stenting of major peripheral arteries in the arms, legs, kidneys, abdominal aorta and carotid arteries.
 Carotid artery stenting is a non-surgical alternative to the more traditional surgical endarterectomy procedures.
-It is offered to selected patients with severe carotid artery stenoses as part of a multidisciplinary program involving vascular surgery and vascular interventional radiology.
+It is offered to selected patients with severe carotid artery stenoses as part of a multidisciplinary program involving vascular surgery and interventional radiology.

 Our catheterization labs are available 24 hours a day, seven days a week to significantly reduce the amount of time between arrival in the emergency department and the start of angioplasty or stenting procedures.
 All reports and images are stored electronically to maximize reliability and access and minimize cost.
 Our lab also emphasizes communication.
 Within minutes of each procedure, detailed patient information is available to referring physicians.